Simon MacCorkindale: Acting career

-Early work (1973–79)
+Early work (1973–1979)

 MacCorkindale started his acting career in theatre, touring the United Kingdom with a repertory theatre group.
 His first professional stage performance was in a 1973 run of A Bequest to the Nation at the Belgrade Theatre in Coventry.
 He made his West End theatre debut in a production of Pygmalion in 1974, appearing alongside Alec McCowen and Diana Rigg in the role of "Sarcastic Bystander".
 In 1973, the series Hawkeye, The Pathfinder had given MacCorkindale his first TV credit.
 He went on to appear in a number of other TV series, including Within These Walls, Sutherland's Law, I, Claudius (as Lucius Caesar) and Jesus of Nazareth.

 MacCorkindale's film debut came in 1974 with Juggernaut.
 He was cast as Simon Doyle in the 1978 film adaptation of Agatha Christie's Death on the Nile at the age of 25.
-The role boosted MacCorkindale public profile and he considered it to be his career break.
+The role boosted MacCorkindale's public profile and he considered it to be his career break.
 He won the London Evening Standard Film Award for Most Promising Newcomer for this part.
 MacCorkindale went on to star as sailor and spy Arthur Davies in The Riddle of the Sands (1979), the film adaptation of the celebrated Erskine Childers' novel.

 MacCorkindale played astronomer Joe Kapp in Nigel Kneale's TV serial Quatermass (1979), starring alongside John Mills.
 He had previously starred in an episode of Kneale's series Beasts and enjoyed appearing in the role of Kapp, finding it a change from the typecast romantic roles that he had become accustomed to playing, while noting that it was "challenging" conveying the character's strong Jewish faith.
 Kneale later expressed disappointment with MacCorkindale's performance, commenting, "We had him in Beasts playing an idiot and he was very good at that".